 Months later and after settling in Jerusalem, the leaders of the people came to Ezra with a serious problem.
-They told him that many Israelites had married women from foreign nations who worshiped idols.
+They told him that many Israelites had married women from foreign nations who worshiped the idols.
 They did not follow God's way since this was against God's command, and He had warned them not to do this.
 Since Ezra was a faithful servant and leader, he cared deeply about his people following God's commandments.
 Even though he had not committed this mistake himself, he considered himself one of the sinners.
-Ezra prayed, saying:

-"And I said: "O my God, I am too ashamed and humiliated to lift up my face to "And I said: "O my God; for our iniquities have risen higher than our heads, and our guilt has grown up to the heavens."
-(Ezra 9:6)
+Ezra prayed, saying: "And I said: "O my God, I am too ashamed and humiliated to lift up my face to You, my God; for our iniquities have risen higher than our heads, and our guilt has grown up to the heavens."
+(Ezra 9:6) • • • • • • • • • his people, the people repented and returned to God.

 Ezra continued in fasting and praying before God, and soon, all the people gathered around him.
 He urged them to confess their sins, repent, and separate from the foreign women they had married.
 The people listened to Ezra and said: "Yes!
+As you have said, so we must do" (Ezra 10:12).
+Because of Ezra's prayers, fasting, tears, and love for

-As you have Because of Fzva'o we worked hard to gather and organize the books of theOld Testament.
+Ezra stayed in Jerusalem, and during that time, he worked hard to gather and organize the books of the Old Testament.
 Later, Nehemiah arrived with the third group of people that came back from the exile and began rebuilding the walls of Jerusalem.
 The people then came to Ezra asking him to read the Book of the Law to them.
 Ezra stood before the people and read the Book of God's laws.